thalium/icebox/www/content/posts/getting_started.md

 ## Icebox Bindings

-Starting from here, we have:
+Let's summarize: we now have:
-- An hypervisor back-end, based on VirtualBox
+- A hypervisor back-end, based on VirtualBox
 - A live VM running Windows 10, named "win10"
 - An Icebox Python module

-We will now describe the various features Icebox expose to users.
+We will now describe various features Icebox exposes to users.

 ### VM API

 After importing `icebox`, you can attach to a live VM using `icebox.attach` function.
-It will return an `icebox.Vm` object allowing you to:
+It will return an `icebox.Vm` object enabling you to:
 - Pause, resume, step once and control the VM execution
 - Read & write common & MSR registers